Internal Links

 something but they know full well that they won't.
 I see the world as it really is, so if you don't like the truth go away now!

-Most people who have commented on the rant below seem to love it, a small percentage (the fanatically
+Most people who have commented on the rant below seem to love it, a small percentage, namely the fanatically

-religious, morbidly obese and politically correct) don't.
-If, after reading it, you come to the conclusion
+Anyway, if, after reading this page, you come to the conclusion

-that I am a few bricks short of a full load, then that's fine by me.
+that I'm a few bricks short of a full load, then that's fine by me.

 I'd be very pleased if you came to the conclusion that I am different...I don't